Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 The first solution we provide is a pipeline that extracts various features from a **stand alone tree**.
 The input of this pipeline is a fully segmentated tree and produces a list of computed characteristics of the tree.
 These characteristics can be used for research or other purposes.

-We also provide some **tree segementation** methods that splits groups of trees into individual ones.
+We also provide some tree-group segementation methods that splits **groups of trees** into individual ones.
 For example, one can use the tree segmentation method to retrieve individual trees that can be used as input for the stand alone tree pipeline.

 For a quick dive into this repository take a look at our [complete solution notebook](notebooks/0.%20Complete%20solution.ipynb).